openmultiplayer/web/docs/scripting/functions/strmid.md

 ## Related Functions

-- strcmp: Compare two strings to check if they are the same.
+- [strcmp](../functions/strcmp): Compare two strings to check if they are the same.
-- strfind: Search for a string in another string.
+- [strfind](../functions/strfind): Search for a string in another string.
-- strtok: Get the next 'token' (word/parameter) in a string.
+- [strtok](../functions/strtok): Get the next 'token' (word/parameter) in a string.
-- strdel: Delete part of a string.
+- [strins](../function/strins): Insert text into a string.
-- strins: Insert text into a string.
+- [strlen](../function/strlen): Get the length of a string.
-- strlen: Get the length of a string.
+- [strpack](../functions/strpack): Pack a string into a destination string.
-- strpack: Pack a string into a destination string.
+- [strval](../functions/strval): Convert a string into an integer.
-- strval: Convert a string into an integer.
+- [strcat](../functions/strcat): Concatenate two strings into a destination reference.
-- strcat: Concatenate two strings into a destination reference.
+- [strdel](../functions/strdel): Delete part of a string.